-As it will be clarified in this section, it is possible for a submission to be physically prepared and submitted by a third party.
-The use of a third party does not relieve the duty holder (importer or downstream user) from his obligations and responsibilities and his role of submitter.
+As it will be clarified in this section, it is possible for a submission to be physically prepared and submitted by a party other than the one who has the legal duty to notify.
+The use of a third party does not relieve the duty holder under either Article 45 (i.e. importer or downstream user) or Article 4(10) (i.e. any actor placing certain hazardous mixtures17 on the market) from their obligations and responsibilities.

-In the sections below it is clarified which activities carried out by the different operators may confer to them the obligations to submit information to the appointed bodies according to Article 45.
+In the sections below it is clarified which activities carried out by the different operators may confer on them the obligations to submit information to the appointed bodies in order to be compliant with CLP.

-Note: submission systems should foresee technical solutions allowing the submission of the information by a third party on behalf of the duty holder, i.e. by outsourcing the preparation and submission of the information while and the actual duty holder has full access to information submitted on its behalf.
-This could apply in a wide range of scenarios, for example:
+Note: The tool provided by ECHA to prepare and submit the information, called ECHA Submission portal (more details are provided in section 6) also allows the submission of the information by a third party on behalf of the duty holder18, i.e. by outsourcing the preparation and submission of the information19.
+This could apply in various scenarios, for example:

-- mother company/head-quarter submitting on behalf of a subsidiary, - distributor submitting on behalf of the supplier, - non-EU supplier submitting on behalf of the importer, - consultant.
+- mother company/head-quarter submitting on behalf of a subsidiary, - consultant on behalf of the duty holder.

-3.1.1 Activities leading to the obligation to submit information according to Annex VIII
+3.1.1 Activities leading to submission obligations according to Article 45

-The following activities carried out by an economic operator confer on them the obligation to submit information related to an emergency health response:
+The following activities carried out by an economic operator confer on them the obligation to submit information related to an emergency health response directly from Article 45 of CLP: